igorkry/tnt4j-streams/README.md

     * MS Excel document

 * Files (also HDFS) can be streamed:
-    * as "whole at once" - when stream starts, it reads file contents line by line meaning single file line hols data of single activity event.
-After file reading completes - stream stops.
+    * as "whole at once" - when a stream starts, it reads file contents line by line meaning a single file line holds data of a single activity event.
+After file reading completes - the stream stops.
     * using file polling - when some application uses file to write data at runtime, stream waits for file changes.
 When file changes, changed (appended) lines are read by stream and interpreted as single line is single activity event.
 Stream stops only when application gets terminated or some critical runtime error occurs.

 * Customized parser for Apache Access Logs.